ToucanToco/toucan-connectors/README.md

 the `docker-compose.yml`.
 You can then use the fixture `service_container` to automatically start the docker and shut it down for you!

+:warning: _If you don't have the docker images in local please run pytest with `--pull` to retrieve them_

 #### Step 2
 Create a new folder `mytype` in `toucan_connectors` for your new connector and create your classes